openfaas/docs/docs/openfaas-pro/function-crd.md

 In addition to the REST API of the OpenFaaS gateway, the `Function` Custom Resource Definition can be used to manage functions.

-Glossary:
+Q: What's the difference between a Custom Resource Definition (CRD) and a Custom Resource (CR)?

-* CRD - the definition of a Function, the Custom Resource Definition (CRD) is installed to the cluster via Helm, once.
+A: The CRD is the definition of a Function, which is installed to the cluster once via helm when OpenFaaS is installed The CR is an instance of a Function.
-* Each instance of a Function is called a Custom Resource (CR).

-!!! warning "Do not remove the CRD"

-    Do not remove the Custom Resource Definition from the cluster.

-    If you remove the Function CRD, then all instances of the CRD (known as CRs) will be removed from the cluster, meaning all your functions will be deleted immediately.
+Q: Do you still need stack.yml, if we want to adopt the Function CRD?
+A: We recommend using either stack.yml on its own, along with IAM for OpenFaaS.
+However, if you want to use Helm, ArgoCD or Flux for GitOps-style deployments, then we would recommend using stack.yml for local development and for building images during CI, and the Function CRD for deployment.

+Q: Can GitOps be used with Functions CRs?
+A: You can use Helm, ArgoCD, or FluxCD to template, update and deploy functions.
+The Function CRD is a native Kubernetes resource, so it can be managed in the same way as Deployments, Services, and other resources.

+Q: Can I still use kubectl if I deploy functions via REST or `faas-cli`?
+A: Yes, the REST API accepts JSON deployment requests and then creates and manages a Function CR behind the scenes for you.
+That means you can explore, backup and inspect Functions using kubectl, even if you are not deploying via kubectl directly.

 See also: